awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/create-launch-template.md

 1. For **IAM instance profile**, you can specify an AWS Identity and Access Management \(IAM\) instance profile to associate with the instances\.
 When you choose an instance profile, you associate the corresponding IAM role with the EC2 instances\.
 For more information, see [IAM role for applications that run on Amazon EC2 instances](us-iam-role.md)\.

 1. For **Termination protection**, choose whether to protect instances from accidental termination\.
 When you enable termination protection, it provides additional termination protection, but it does not protect from Amazon EC2 Auto Scaling initiated termination\.
-To control whether an Auto Scaling group can terminate a particular instance, use [Using instance scale\-in protection](ec2-auto-scaling-instance-protection.md)\.
+To control whether an Auto Scaling group can terminate a particular instance, use [Use instance scale\-in protection](ec2-auto-scaling-instance-protection.md)\.

 1. For **Detailed CloudWatch monitoring**, choose whether to enable the instances to publish metric data at 1\-minute intervals to Amazon CloudWatch\.
 Additional charges apply\.
-For more information, see [Configuring monitoring for Auto Scaling instances](enable-as-instance-metrics.md)\.
+For more information, see [Configure monitoring for Auto Scaling instances](enable-as-instance-metrics.md)\.

 1. For **T2/T3 Unlimited**, choose whether to enable applications to burst beyond the baseline for as long as needed\.
 This field is only valid for T2, T3, and T3a instances\.
 Additional charges may apply\.
 For more information, see [Using an Auto Scaling group to launch a burstable performance instance as Unlimited](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/burstable-performance-instances-how-to.html#burstable-performance-instances-auto-scaling-grp) in the *Amazon EC2 User Guide for Linux Instances*\.